Politics of Ethiopia

 The politics of Ethiopia are the activities associated with the governance of Ethiopia.
 The government is structured as a federal parliamentary republic with both a President and Prime Minister.
-The government is multicameralism with a house of representative and a council.
-The term politics of Ethiopia mainly relates to the political activities in Ethiopia after the late 20th century when the democratization took place in the nation.
+The legislature is multicameral, with a house of representatives and a council.
+The term politics of Ethiopia mainly relates to the political activities in Ethiopia after the late 20th century when democratization took place in the nation.
 The current political structure of Ethiopia was formed after the Tigrayan People's Liberation Front (TPLF) overthrew dictator President Mengistu Haile Mariam in 1991.
-General election was held in June 1994 and Ethiopia has maintained a multiparty political environment till today.
+A general election was held in June 1994 and Ethiopia has maintained a multiparty political environment until today.

 Government of Ethiopia

 The government of Ethiopia is structured in the form of a federal parliamentary republic, whereby the Prime Minister is the head of government.
 Executive power is exercised by the government while legislative power is vested in the Parliament.
 The Judiciary is more or less independent of the executive and the legislature.
-There are 10 ethnically based administrative regions and 2 self-governing administrations; the capital city Addis Ababa and Dire Dawa.
+There are 12 ethnically based administrative regions and two self-governing administrations; the capital city Addis Ababa and Dire Dawa.

 The president of Ethiopia is elected by the House of Peoples' Representatives for a six-year term.
 The prime minister is chosen by the parliament.
 The prime minister is designated by the party in power following legislative elections.
 The Council of Ministers, according to the 1995 constitution, is comprised by the Prime Minister, the Deputy Prime Ministers, various Ministers and other members as determined and approved by the House of Peoples' Representatives.
 At the current time, this includes the 20 members of Council of Ministers.

-The Federal Parliamentary Assembly has two chambers: the Council of People's Representatives (Yehizbtewekayoch Mekir Bet) with 547 members, elected for five-year terms in single-seat constituencies; and the Council of the Federation (Yefedereshn Mekir Bet) with 110 members, one for each nationality, and one additional representative for each one million of its population, designated by the regional councils, which may elect them themselves or through popular elections.
+The Federal Parliamentary Assembly has two chambers: the House of Peoples' Representatives (Yehizbtewekayoch Mekir Bet) with 547 members, elected for five-year terms in single-seat constituencies; and the Council of the Federation (Yefedereshn Mekir Bet) with 110 members, one for each nationality, and one additional representative for each one million of its population, designated by the regional councils, which may elect them themselves or through popular elections.

-The president and vice president of the Federal Supreme Court are recommended by the prime minister and appointed by the House of People's Representatives; for other federal judges, the prime minister submits candidates selected by the Federal Judicial Administrative Council to the People's Representatives for appointment.
+The president and vice president of the Federal Supreme Court are recommended by the prime minister and appointed by the House of Peoples' Representatives; for other federal judges, the prime minister submits candidates selected by the Federal Judicial Administrative Council to the People's Representatives for appointment.